csphere/ffxiv-firmament-teamcraft-guide/README.md

 ## 7. _"Boom"_

-Travel back to The Firmament and visit the Collectible Appraiser again.
+Travel back to The Firmament and visit the Collectable Appraiser again.
 Click the relevant row and turn in the items one by one until you are out.
-Do this until you are leveled enough to accept the next-highest-level item the Collectible Appriaser will receive from you.
+Do this until you are leveled enough to accept the next-highest-level item the Collectable Appriaser will receive from you.

-Each time you unlock a new Collectible turn-in, return to step (4) and repeat the process for the new item and macro.
+Each time you unlock a new Collectable turn-in, return to step (4) and repeat the process for the new item and macro.

 ## Etc.